-The parliament of Latvia is open to ban fur farming as 63% of the population disapprove this industry.
+The Parliament of Latvia is open to banning fur farming as 63% of the population disapproves of this industry.

-The Saeima, the unicameral parliament of Latvia approved on January 20 the concept of banning farms raising animals for the only purpose of selling fur.
+The Saeima, the unicameral Parliament of Latvia approved on January 20 the concept of banning farms from raising animals for the only purpose of selling fur.

-Latvian lawmakers "conceptually supported" amendments of the Animal Protection law in a first reading of the modifications.
+Latvian lawmakers “conceptually supported” amendments to the Animal Protection law in the first reading of the modifications.
 The amendments aim at banning farms where breeding animals is for the only objective of selling fur.

 Two similar draft laws are proposed.
-One is created by 11 members of parliament, another is drafted by the ministry of Agriculture.
-The main difference is that the ministry plans on a ban effective on 2024 and not 2026.
+One is created by 11 members of Parliament, another is drafted by the ministry of Agriculture.
+The main difference is that the ministry plans on a ban effective in 2024 and not 2026.

-On Wednesday, the organization Animal Freedom demonstrated outside the Saeima's building for the ban of fur farming.
-An open letter to the Saeima is signed by 41,000 people and 50 non-profit calling for the ban.
+On Wednesday, the organization Animal Freedom demonstrated outside the Saeima’s building for the ban on fur farming.
+An open letter to the Saeima is signed by 41,000 people and 50 non-profits calling for the ban.

-According to the association, a survey shows that 63% of the Latvian population disapprove breeding or killing animals for fur production.
+According to the association, a survey shows that 63% of the Latvian population disapproves of breeding or killing animals for fur production.

 18 countries in Europe voted a ban on fur farms so far